GAMS-dev/gamspy/docs/user/advanced/special_features.rst

     Discrete variables cannot be scaled.

 .. note::
-    ``enable_scaling`` option in the solve statement must be set to True to for GAMS to employ user-specified variable and equation scaling factors.
+    ``enable_scaling`` option in the solve statement must be set to True for GAMSPy to apply user-specified variable and equation scaling factors.